tartley/tartley.github.io/_posts/2009-01-16-legend-of-zelda-the-phantom-hourglass.md

 Such niggles are few and far between, though.
 Time for another go of the newfangled rating system.

-Rating:Â  Place yourself somewhere between...
+Rating: Place yourself somewhere between...

 10/10 if you're into a deftly executed handheld riff on the Zelda series, beautifully integrated with the affordances and sensibilities of